 3. Wrap it with cotton twine or string

 Starting in the center, wrap the string toward the top of the bundle before returning to the base.
 Be sure to crisscross the string tightly, but not to the point where you crush the contents.
 Cut off any excess string.

 4. Let it dry

 Hang the bundle upside down in a cool, dry place for at least a week.

-Light one end evenly over a heat-safe bowl or abalone shell and let it burn for a few seconds, before putting out the flame.
+Light one end evenly over a heat-safe bowl or abalone shell.
+Let it burn for a few seconds before putting out the flame.
 Set an intention and carefully use the smoking sage stick to cleanse your space while practicing mindfulness.

 The science on sage burning is thin on the ground, but its cultural history of helping people feel better and regain clarity is long-documented.

 If you’re looking for ways to feel better or even just to zone out from modern life in healthful ways, it sometimes helps to look back to the way people lived before screens, factories, and smog.